 The renewed ambition for ABG’s main asset – one of Russia’s oldest vodkas Moskovskaya® Vodka is set to deliver 1 million 9 L cases by 2022.
 The continuous organic growth of one of the oldest bitters in the world, Riga Black Balsam®, is on track growing its profitability base.
 The newcomers to ABG core brands Cross Keys Gin® and tequila front-liner Rooster Rojo® tequila are launching in new markets every quarter.
 Cosmopolitan Diva®, the first sparkling wine filtered through real gold, keeps finding new partners to distribute the brand all over the world.

 “Supporting our brand and route-to-market plans will be our continued efforts to improve our overall efficiency both in the Baltics and global markets.
-With this in mind, we plan to improve our production capabilities further, adding additional focus to purchasing, planning and infrastructure improvements,” said Ferreira and predicted: “With that energy behind us, we are set to become a €1 billion company over the next four years”.
+With this in mind, we plan to improve our production capabilities further, adding additional focus to purchasing, planning and infrastructure improvements,” said Ferreira and predicted: “With that energy behind us, we are set to become a €1 billion company over the next five years”.

 Amber Beverage Group is a vertically integrated international adult beverage company.
 It operates internationally from its head office in Luxembourg and through its production and distribution companies in Russia, Mexico, the UK, Australia, and the Baltics – its historical home.
 ABG employs over 2100 people who help to produce, bottle, market, distribute, export and retail some of the world’s most iconic beverages.
 ABG has a wholly owned portfolio of over 130 brands that have significant market leading positions in many of the 185 markets ABG is active in.